 - Heat your oven to 160 Fan / 180 C / 350 F / Gas 4.
 Line 1 large or 2 smaller baking trays with greaseproof or silicon mats

-- Into a large bowl tip the oats and quinoa puffs.
+- Tip the oats into a large bowl.
 Just using your hands, roughly crush the pecan nuts and add those too to the bowl along with the ginger, cinnamon and nutmeg.
 Give everything a good stir

 - Melt the coconut oil add the maple syrup and black treacle, then pour that over your dry ingredients.
 Stir very well till all the oats and puffs are evenly coated with the liquid

 - Tip this mixture out onto your tray(s) then spread out evenly